xbeat/Machine-Learning/README.md

 Resource Management Basics

 Python's memory management system automatically handles object cleanup through garbage collection, but certain system resources like file handles and network sockets require explicit management to ensure proper release.
 Understanding the basics of resource handling is crucial for writing robust and leak-free applications.

+## SQL vs. Pandas Mastering Data Analysis Tools

+Basic Data Loading and Inspection

+Data analysis often begins with loading datasets and performing initial inspections.
+Let's explore how SQL and Pandas handle this fundamental task differently, focusing on their distinct approaches to data importation and preliminary examination of dataset characteristics.

 ## Measuring Data Drift with KL Divergence and Wasserstein Distance